Extracting abundance indices from longline surveys : method to account for hook competition and unbaited hooks: Dealing with empty hooks

 The full version of Multinomial Exponential Model may be considered as a multinomial distribution:

 In this full version the model is not identifiable since an equivalent version could be expressed with only three parameters $\lambda$, $\lambda_T (1-p_T)$ and $\lambda_{NT} (1-p_{NT})$ (see annex \ref{an:Identifiable} for more details).
 Some additional information is required to estimate the parameters in this model.
 It is possible to add some biological knowledge on the probability of escape through prior distribution in a Bayesian framework but no information of this kind is available for our case study.
 This point is discussed in section \ref{sec:Discussion}.
-In a frequentist approach some particular solutions have to be chosen.
-In this paper we focus on two reasonable choices: \begin{enumerate} \item MEM1: empty hooks come only from non-target species, so $p_{T}$ is assumed to be 0.
+Considering a frequentist or an objective Bayesian approach some particular solutions have to be chosen.
+The idea is to put a constraint of identifiability which links $p_{NT}$ and $p_T$.
+This constraint may be expressed as $P_T=\alpha P_{NT}$.
+Any choice of $\alpha$ according to biological consideration may be relevant but in this paper we focus on two reasonable choices: \begin{enumerate} \item MEM1: empty hooks come only from non-target species, so $p_{T}$ is assumed to be 0, this corresponds to $\alpha=0$.
 Most of the time the target species is less abundant than all the non-target species.
 Allocating the empty hooks to the non-target species will at worst lead to an underestimation of the target species.
 Furthermore baited hooks are designed to catch and retain the target species.

-\item MEM2: another reasonable choice is to assume that the probability of escape is the same for target and non-target species, i.e $p_T=p_{NT}$.
+\item MEM2: another reasonable choice is to assume that the probability of escape is the same for target and non-target species, i.e $p_T=p_{NT}$ and $\alpha=1$.
 An empty hook has had the bait stolen by a fish but no information about the species of this fish is available so that the empty hooks are allocated according to the relative densities of each group. \end{enumerate}